pingcap/docs-cn/tikv-configuration-file.md

 + Default value: `"4h"`
 + Minimum value: `0`

+## `snap-generator-pool-size` <span class="version-mark">New in v5.4.0</span>

++ Configures the size of the `snap-generator` thread pool.
++ To make Regions generate snapshot faster in TiKV in recovery scenarios, you need to increase the count of the `snap-generator` threads of the corresponding worker.
+You can use this configuration item to increase the size of the `snap-generator` thread pool.
++ Default value: `2`
++ Minimum value: `0`

 ### `lock-cf-compact-interval`

 + The time interval at which TiKV triggers a manual compaction for the Lock Column Family